About the Buy Smart Competition

 Helping young people to be smart consumers

-Young people are a big part of the marketplace.
-They can face serious risks as consumers, both right now and as they become adults.
-We run the Buy Smart Competition to help young people learn about consumer issues.
-This helps them to:
+Young people are already a big part of the marketplace.
+However, they can face serious risks as consumers—both right now and as they become adults.
+We run the Buy Smart Competition to help young people learn about marketplace issues and become more informed consumers.

 - learn their consumer rights.